-- 2.5 In many cases, it is difficult to attribute these negative effects solely or directly to gambling.
-But the association is too strong to ignore.
-Younger males, and people from certain social and ethnic groups, are potentially more vulnerable than others. - 2.6 The briefing document also referred to a recent survey conducted by YouthSight on behalf of the Gambling Commission which discovered that two thirds of students gambled in the last month and 54% of those do so to make money.
-A quarter of students gambled more than they could afford and 4% are in debt because of gambling. - 2.7 Around 1.7 million16 individuals in England, 180,000 individuals in Scotland and around 95,000 individuals in Wales are classified as being at-risk18 of problem gambling.
-There are also some gamblers who would not be classified as problem or at-risk gamblers but who may on occasion experience harm as a result of their gambling (just as not all problem gamblers will necessarily experience harm every time they play).
-Gambling-related harms are not all directly health harms, but many of the harms such as debt are connected with poor health status. - 2.8 The Licensing Authority recognises the serious nature of negative impact that gambling can have on individual health and wellbeing.
-A key aim of this policy is to ensure that the licensing objective around protecting children and other vulnerable persons from being harmed or exploited by gambling is upheld by setting out the following expectations of operators: - Operators must undertake robust and rigorous risk assessments of the area within which their premises is located and identify potential vulnerable groups and actively identify ways to mitigate negative impact on them, and demonstrate implementation of these actions.
-This must be done on at least an annual basis. - Risk assessments must be kept on the premises for access by all staff and produced for inspection when request by the Licensing authority or a police officer. - Operators must undertake annual training of staff to ensure the staff can identify children and other vulnerable people, and take appropriate action to ensure they are not able to access the premises or are supported appropriately. - operator's must demonstrate through their risk assessments they have considered the staffing numbers in their premises at key points throughout the day and taken into account local concerns and vulnerabilities.
-This Licensing authority would expect a minimum of 2 members of staff where risks have been identified around vulnerable persons, proximity to schools and other youth institutions, hostels or treatment centres. - Operators are expected to consider whether the layout, lighting and fitting out of the premises have been designed so as not to attract children and other vulnerable persons who might be harmed or exploited by gambling. - Operators are expected to consider whether any promotional material associated with the premises could encourage the use of the premises by children or young people if they are not legally allowed to do so.
+- people from certain social and ethnic groups, are potentially more vulnerable than others. - 2.9 Some individuals may be classified as being at-risk of problem gambling.
+There are also some gamblers who would not be classified as 'problem' or 'at-risk' gamblers but who may on occasion experience harm as a result of their gambling (just as not all problem gamblers will necessarily experience harm every time they play).
+Gambling-related harms are not all directly health harms, but many of the harms, such as debt, are connected with poor health status. - 2.10 The Licensing Authority recognises the serious nature of negative impact that gambling can have on individual health and wellbeing.
+A key aim of this Statement is to ensure that the licensing objective around protecting children and other vulnerable persons from being harmed or exploited by gambling is upheld by setting out the following expectations of operators: - Operators must undertake robust and rigorous risk assessments of the area within which their premises is located and identify potential vulnerable groups and actively identify ways to mitigate negative impact on them and demonstrate implementation of these actions.
+This must be done on at least an annual basis. - Risk assessments must be kept on the premises for access by all staff and produced for inspection when request by the Licensing authority or a police officer. - Operators must undertake annual training of staff to ensure the staff can identify children and other vulnerable people and take appropriate action to ensure they are not able to access the premises or are supported appropriately. - Operators must demonstrate through their risk assessments they have considered the staffing numbers in their premises at key points throughout the day and taken into account local concerns and vulnerabilities.
+This Licensing Authority would expect a minimum of two members of staff where risks have been identified around vulnerable persons, proximity to schools and other youth institutions, hostels, or treatment centres. - Operators are expected to consider whether the layout, lighting and fitting out of the premises have been designed so as not to attract children and other vulnerable persons who might be harmed or exploited by gambling. - Operators are expected to consider whether any promotional material associated with the premises could encourage the use of the premises by children or young people if they are not legally allowed to do so.